PsHegger/blog/content/about.md

 I left this company after more than 5 years to find new challenges and I started working at another small company at the start of 2019.
 We were working as a contractor for other companies, most notably for [Tier](https://www.tier.app/) who treated us like any of their own employees.
 I quickly became one of the first Android developers of their [consumer app](https://play.google.com/store/apps/details?id=com.tier.app), and even though I worked on other Tier related products too, I spent most of my time with that application.
 They acquired the company I was working for in 2021, so after that I became a full time Tier employee.

 I stayed there for one more year, when I moved on to a new job, working on the Disney+ Hotstar app.
-It didn't last for long, since my wife and I decided, that wo would like to continue our life outside of Hungary.
+It didn't last for long, since my wife and I decided, that we would like to continue our life outside of Hungary.

 We moved to Munich at the end of Octoober 2022, and since than I'm working at United Internet, developing their email applications.